Easy Fireplace Makeover -how to remove a dated wooden decal, paint out your brass and modernize your builder basic fireplace.

 What can I say, I’m a learner.
 So, I give myself permission to make silly mistakes, and learn from them.
 Hopefully you can benefit from my errors if you’re about to do yours, haha.
 I used a utility knife to carefully cut the edge of the tape and paint so that it won’t peel off the paint as I removed the tape.
 The next morning I used a little artist brush and fixed up my edges.
 No big deal -all’s well that ends well.

 Painting The Brass

-The other big change is that I painted out the brass.
-I swear from the time we moved in I meant to get around to this job and it took ten years.
+The other big change is that I painted out the brass that came with our builder grade fireplace.
+I swear from the time we moved in I meant to get around to this job of painting the brass out on our old surround and it took ten years.
 Do you have any little projects like that at your house?
-It looks sooo much better, my first thought when I put the painted grill back on was why didn’t I do this years ago?
+The brass always looked very dated.
+The fireplace looks sooo much better after getting rid of the brass.
+It was the focal point of a room that we never wanted.
+My first thought when I put the painted grill back on was why didn’t I do this years ago?
 Oh well, it’s done now and I love it.

 Thanks so much for following along on this redecorating adventure with me, you can see lots more behind the scenes and sneak peeks over on Instagram.
 Also, be sure to check out all the other One Room Challenge guest participants progress this week.

 With an easy fireplace makeover, life really is a party!

 You might also like our Laundry Room / Mudroom Makeover Reveal here.